sadsfae/ansible-elk/README.md

      * Deploys ELK clients using SSL and Filebeat

 **Requirements**
-   - RHEL7, CentOS or Fedora Linux server
+   - RHEL7, CentOS or Fedora Linux server/client
-   - Ansible 1.8.x+
+   - Deployment tested on Ansible 1.9.4

 **Notes**
    - Sets the Nginx htpasswd to admin/admin initially